astridx/meinblog/content/posts/joomla/35joomla-webservices.en.md

 #### plugins/webservices/foos/language/en-GB/plg_webservices_foos.sys.ini

-I am also attaching this language file for the sake of completeness.
+I also include the language file, which is mainly responsible for the installation and the creation of the menu in the dashboard.

 ```xml {numberLines: -2}
 <!-- -->